appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/fastlane.md

 With Appcircle's Fastlane integration, you can easily run the lane you want with the Fastfile in your project.

-You can easily add the [Fastlane plugins](https://docs.fastlane.tools/plugins/available-plugins/) you want to run, which are not included in your Fastfile and are available on the Fastlane plugins, to the pipeline via a [**Custom Script**](/workflows/common-workflow-steps/custom-script) and run them easily.
+You can easily add the [Fastlane plugins](https://rubygems.org/search?query=fastlane-plugin-) you want to run, which are not included in your Fastfile and are available on the Fastlane plugins, to the pipeline via a [**Custom Script**](/workflows/common-workflow-steps/custom-script) and run them easily.
+For all available plugins, please visit the [**Fastlane plugins**](https://docs.fastlane.tools/plugins/available-plugins/) documentations.

 The example script below shows how to run the Fastlane plugin with a gem file.
 Add a Custom Script to your workflow and run the following script.
 For detailed information, please visit the [**Workflows**](/workflows) documentation.